VoidAlone/TimSeverance/docs/Teaching/C++/CS-2370/Projects/Project3.md

 Here is an example doing some bitwise operations in C++.
 You can easily turn this into a one-liner but for the sake of clearly understanding what's going on, I'm going to write it out line by line.
 We suppose bits is set to something like 1101.
-We want to set the first (0 indexed) bit with the least significant bit being 0th indexed.
-We then create a 1 out of the type we're representing bits with, bit shift to get our mask.
+We want to set the 1st bit with the least significant bit (right-most) being 0th.
+We then create a 1 out of the type we're representing bits with, and bit shift to get our mask.
 In this case, we want to set bit at index 1 to be 1, so we move that 1 over to position 1.
 We then 'or' the bits with the mask and that sets the bit we want.

 ## Rotate

-I won't give you code for this one (it's just a few lines and pretty easy)
+I won't give you code for this one (it's just a few lines and not too bad)

 However, the logic can be tricky to work out.
 Consider a right rotation.
 If we want to rotate bits to the right, some of them will fall off the right side, and will have to be moved in from the left.
 00101 shifted right by one should become 10010.
-Every bit is shifted right by 1, and the 1 bit on the right most side falls of, and rotates back to the left-most side.
+Every bit is shifted right by 1, and the 1 bit on the right-most side falls of, and rotates back to the left-most side.

 So, in considering how to save bits and move them from one side to the other, we